testsigma

 Why is Component Testing Essential?

-Perform component testing as early as possible in the development cycle to identify and fix defects early on, reducing the risk of more significant issues arising later in the development process.
-It is important to note that component testing should not be the only type of testing performed.
+Perform this testing as early as possible in the development cycle to identify and fix defects early on, reducing the risk of more significant issues arising later in the development process.
+It is important to note that this testing should not be the only type of testing performed.

 Component Testing Techniques